Orange County Child Custody Attorney

-The Mediation Process In Child Custody Proceedings:
+What is the Mediation Process In Child Custody Proceedings?

 In order to obtain child custody and visitation orders, a parent must file a request for order (RFO) with the Family Court requesting the same.
 Once filed, the Family Court will set a mediation date with Family Court Services.
 Our experienced child custody lawyers in Irvine can assist with these requests.
 Family Court Services is a Court program where certified mediators meet with both parents in an attempt to obtain agreements concerning child custody and visitation.
 In the event that the parents cannot reach an agreement at mediation, the matter is submitted to the Judge for determination.
 Orange County is a non-recommending County, which means that Family Court Services does not provide a written recommendation to the Judge concerning a proposed child sharing arrangement for the family.

 In lieu of attending Family Court Services mediation, the parents can elect to hire a private mediator to assist them with reaching an agreement concerning child custody and visitation.
 This private mediator can either be a recommending mediator or a non-recommending mediator.
 A recommending mediator would write a recommendation to the Family Court judge about the parties agreements, the parties issues in dispute, the facts and circumstances of the parties, the children, and any other relevant circumstances in the case, and in the court would consider such report when issuing custody and visitation orders.